 Potato lovers, rejoice!
 Here’s one more tasty way to prepare your favorite spuds.
-These garlic mashed potatoes made in the slow cooker are the perfect fix-and-forget side dish — and the perfect comfort food!
+These red mashed potatoes made in the slow cooker are the perfect fix-and-forget side dish — and the perfect comfort food!

 Serve them with this delicious braised pork for a perfect meal.

-This recipe is great any time, but this recipe is especially helpful when you’re making a large meal and short on stovetop space.
+This recipe is great any time, but this mashed potatoes recipe is especially helpful when you’re making a large meal and short on stovetop space.
 Cooking the potatoes in the slow cooker means you can free up a burner!

 We like red potatoes because the skin is tender enough that we don’t need to peel them.
 You could certainly use regular baking potatoes (peeled) or Yukon Gold potatoes in this recipe instead.

 Start by cutting the potatoes into chunks.
 (This step is unnecessary if you use small new potatoes or fingerling potatoes.)
 Medium sized red potatoes will only need to be quartered.
 Cut larger potatoes into roughly 2″ pieces.

 Combine the potatoes with garlic cloves, olive oil, salt, and pepper in the crock of the slow cooker.
 Set them to cook and walk away.
 Cooking them in the slow cooker like this means you don’t have to stand by and monitor for overflows like you do when boiling potatoes.

 Red potatoes: Use 5 pounds of medium-sized red potatoes scrubbed and cut into quarters.

 Garlic: Five cloves of finely chopped garlic adds that spicy zing we all love so much.